-- In the toolbox, click the Interactive Fill tool .
+- In the toolbox, click the Interactive Fill tool

-If you want to fill an object, you must select it by using the Pick tool before applying the fill, and then click the Lock object transparency button in the Objects docker to protect the object's shape and transparency. - 2 On the property bar, click the Fountain fill button. - 3 Drag in the image window to set the gradient arrow. - 4 Drag a color swatch from the color palette to a color node on the gradient arrow.
+If you want to fill an object, you must select it by using the Pick tool transparency button in the Objects docker to protect the object's shape and transparency. - 2 On the property bar, click the Fountain fill button. - 3 Drag in the image window to set the gradient arrow. - 4 Drag a color swatch from the color palette to a color node on the gradient arrow.
 A black arrow appears to indicate that the color swatch is in position.

-Set the midpoint for the color transition

-Drag the slider on the gradient arrow.
+Set the midpoint for the color transition Drag the slider on the gradient arrow.

-Change a color Swatch from the color palette to a color node on the gradient arrow.
+Change a color Drag a color swatch from the color palette to a color node on the gradient arrow.